 Description of the Veil

-The Veil of Mary (Sancta Camisa) is an oblong piece of silk that Mary is reported to have wore it during the Annunciation of Jesus’ birth by the angel Gabriel, or during her labor and delivery of Jesus.
+The Veil of Mary (Sancta Camisa) is an oblong piece of silk that Mary is reported to have worn during the Annunciation of Jesus’ birth by the angel Gabriel, and/or during her labor and delivery of Jesus.

 History of the Veil